Azure-Samples/openai-end-to-end-baseline/README.md

 1. Expand the 'Files' tab in the right pane of the UI
 1. Click on the download icon to download the flow as a zip file

 > :bulb: If you are using a jumpbox to connect to Azure Machine Learning workspace, when you download the flow, it will be downloaded to your jumpbox.
-You will either need to have the prerequisites installed on the jumpbox or you will need to transfer the zip file to a system that has the prerequisites.
+You will either need to have the prerequisites installed on the jumpbox, or you will need to transfer the zip file to a system that has the prerequisites.

 ### Build the flow

 > :bulb: This example assumes your flow has a connection to Azure OpenAI

 1. Unzip the prompt flow zip file you downloaded
-1. In your terminal, change directory to the root of the unzipped flow
+1. In your terminal, change the directory to the root of the unzipped flow
 1. Create a folder called 'connections'
 1. Create a file for each connection you created in the Prompt flow UI
     1. Make sure you name the file to match the name you gave the connection.
 For example, if you named your connection 'gpt35' in Prompt flow, create a file called 'gpt35.yaml' under the connections folder.